 Babesiosis and canine hepatazoonosis are both protozoal diseases.
 They come from a protozoal intracellular parasite … that lives inside your dog’s red blood cells.

 Your dog can get babesiosis from a tick bite (usually from a black-legged tick) … but it can also spread through a bite from another infected dog.

 Hepatazoonosis is different from the other tick-borne diseases … because dogs get it by eating the protozoa.
 This can happen when your dog eats infected prey animals like birds or rodents.

 Bartonellosis is a less-common blood-borne disease in dogs … caused by Bartonella bacteria.
-Transmitted to dogs by ticks, as well as fleas, sandflies or lice, can transmit it.
+It’s transmitted to dogs by ticks, as well as fleas, sandflies or lice.
 In humans, bartonellosis is sometimes called cat-scratch disease.
 (Though cat scratches or bites aren’t always how people get it.)

 Mycoplasma are tiny bacteria without cell walls so they can take on different shapes.
 They can infect many parts of the body, including the respiratory and urinary systems.
 And they’re everywhere, infecting animals, humans and even plants.